rdavies2980/rdavies2980.github.io/_pages/physnote.md

             <div class="archive__item-excerpt">
               <p>These notes are on the Peierls Instability, a phenomenon that ensures that simple pictures of metals do not work in 1D.
 The process outlined of diverging susceptibility resulting in a new phase is quite general and the analysis here mirrors that done in superconductors but in a more physically intuitive way. </p>
-              <p>Contains use of second quantised operators throughout, with linear response ideas stated.</p>
+              <p>Contains use of second quantised operators throughout, with linear response ideas stated.
+This provides a concrete example of how we investigate a condensed matter model by employing various descriptions of the physics. </p>
               <p style="text-align: center"><a class="btn btn--Peierls btn--large" href="/Peierls/">Read More</a> </p>

             </div>